tidymodels/tidymodels.org/learn/work/sparse-matrix/index.html.md

-This should run in a reasonable amount of time.
-Once that is done, then we can look at the performance for different values of regularization, to make sure that the optimal value was within the range we searched.
+Despite the size of the data, this code runs quite quickly due to the sparse encoding of the data.
+Once the tuning process is done, then we can look at the performance for different values of regularization.